Growing constraints on press freedom and independent information flows could be signalling an oncoming decline in peace.

 In countries like Rwanda, which rose 36 places in its Positive Peace ranking last year, alleged control of the media and other limits on freedom of speech are holding the country’s progress back, with journalists leaving because of political pressure and the self-censorship of media outlets.

-In 2018, restrictions on press freedoms in countries such as Greece and Hungary led to a deterioration in Free Flow of Information across Europe.
+In 2018, restrictions on press freedom in countries such as Greece and Hungary led to a deterioration in Free Flow of Information across Europe.

 IEP’s findings are consistent with broader analysis showing that increasing attacks on the media are reflecting a world where the strongman leadership style is on the rise and democracies are losing their reputation as relative safe havens of free speech.